MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     6 │ c  │
     =#

-Next, let's use the `Max` aggregate to report the highest letter encountered.
+Let's use the `Max` aggregate to report the highest letter encountered.
 In this case, the input source for `Max` happens to be the entire list of letters.